Typhoon Hagibis: Impact

-Guam and the Northern Mariana Islands
+Mariana Islands

 The Mariana Islands were glanced by Typhoon Hagibis.
 Acting Governor Arnold Palacios began giving "all-clear" signals based on information from the National Weather Service and CNMI Emergency Operations Center.
 Communities have been cleaning up debris and all evacuation centers are now closed.
-On 12 October, most utilities were restored and had started reopening.
+On October 12, most utilities were restored and had started reopening.

 Japan

-Early on 12 October, a tornado struck Ichihara City, which killed one person and left two people injured.
+Early on October 12, a tornado struck Ichihara City, which killed one person and left two people injured.
 In the afternoon, some areas of Japan suffered heavy flooding, with tens of thousands of homes without power.
 The Japan Meteorological Agency warned that high winds could cause further flooding and landslides.
 The agency issued evacuation advisories in high-risk areas.
 Over 30 in of rain fell in parts of Japan.
-Japan's Fire and Disaster Management Agency stated that at least 98 people have been confirmed dead, 7 people are missing, with 346 people injured by the storm.
+Japan's Fire and Disaster Management Agency stated that at 139 have been confirmed dead of which 118 were directly caused and 21 post-disaster and 3 people missing, with 388 people injured by the storm, 48 of which seriously.
 More than 270,000 households lost power across the country.
-Ten trains of the Hokuriku Shinkansen Line in Nagano City were inundated by flood waters, leading to a loss of ¥32.8 billion (US$300 million).
-Economic losses throughout the nation are estimated to be US$15 billion, and insured losses are estimated at US$9 billion.
+Ten trains of the Hokuriku Shinkansen Line in Nagano City were inundated by flood waters, leading to the scrapping of the trains and a loss of ¥32.8 billion (US$300 million).
+Total economic losses across the nation were huge, which stood at ¥1.88 trillion (US$17.3 billion).

-At around 6:22 p.m.
-JST (09:22 UTC) on 12 October, a magnitude 5.7 earthquake occurred off the coast of Chiba Prefecture, worsening the dangerous conditions already created by Hagibis.
+At around 18:22 JST (09:22 UTC) on October 12, a magnitude 5.7 earthquake occurred off the coast of Chiba Prefecture, worsening the dangerous conditions already created by Hagibis.